A message from WIG: Safely bringing people from across the sectors together

 Where more appropriate to be delivered face to face, we are rearranging leadership modules to a time when it is publicly safe to do so.
 To ensure that programme participants continue to have a valuable learning experience, we are interspersing modules with online action learning sets and/or coaching sessions.

 We recognise that, during these unprecedented times, there will be key themes, such as leading with resilience, sharing best practice, problem solving and solutions-based decision-making, which would be useful to explore across the sectors.
-We will be offering a range of online discussion sessions and webinars during April and May.
-More details will be available shortly.
+We will be offering a range of online leadership discussion forums and webinars between April and June.
+Please see our EVENTS LISTING page for the most up-to-date information on what we have in store.

 WIG TALENT OFFERS